mmanela/chutzpah/Samples/readme.txt

 Chutzpah Samples

 * RequireJS
-  - This folder contains samples for how to setup requirejs tests that use QUnit, Mocha, Jasmine and TypeScript
+  - This folder contains samples for how to setup requirejs tests that use QUnit, Mocha, Jasmine and TypeScript.
+In addition it contains sample of using RequireJS with custom baseUrl and test harness locations.

 * Basic
  - This folder contains basic examples of running tests in QUnit, Jasmine, Mocha (with each support interface) and written in JavsScript, CoffeeScript and TypeScript